bob-606/5.easa.fi/README.md

 ## 8. Pressure drag, interference drag and friction drag belong to the group of the...
-Pressure drag, interference drag and friction drag belong to the group of the...
 - main resistance.
 - ***parasite drag.***
 - induced drag.